etendosoftware/docs/compiled_docs.md

   * The BaseActionHandler is extended, this is often the best approach when implementing an ActionHandler, in this case only the execute methods needs to be implemented.
   * Data can be send in 2 ways to server: as parameters and as part of the request body.
 Therefore the execute method has 2 parameters.
 In this example the request body is used
   * Use a BigDecimal for numbers, as this far more precise than a double, unfortunately json only supports doubles.
-In the core Openbravo system numbers are therefore send from client-server (and vice versa) as strings.
+In the core Etendo system numbers are therefore send from client-server (and vice versa) as strings.
   * the logic iterates over the order ids and retrieves the order using the  Data Access Layer  .
   * the result is returned as json again